bevacqua/campaign/README.md

 }
 ```

 That'd be a perfect use for merge variables, which were described above in the [send options](#email-sending-options).
 Remember, those are just supported by Mandrill, though.
-They [deal with those][4] after you make a request to their API.
+Mandrill [deals with merge variables][4] after you make a request to their API, replacing them with the values assigned to each recipient.

-Here is a screenshot of an email sent using this library by the [Pony Foo blog][3], in production.

-![sample.png][8]

 # Debugging